SCHOOL YEAR 2019-2020

 Child Care Center LLC

 Three Year Olds: There is a two day minimum of either the half or full day program.
-If you chose the minimum schedule of two half days, one of those half days will become a full day after 4 months of enrollment.
+If you chose the minimum schedule of two half days, one of those half days will become a full day after 3 months of enrollment.
 This helps to prepare children for the four year old program requirements.
-Once your child turns four years old, they will comply with the four year old program requirements.
+Once your child turns four years old, their schedule will comply with the four year old program requirements.

 Four Year Olds: There is a three day minimum in which two of the days must be full days.